EriksKlotins/DV1537_OOP_CPP/README.md

 ### B1: Polymorphism
 Instructions:
 - Implement a Figure class enabling grouping of shapes.
 The Figure class should have the following methods:
    - addShape(Shape s) adds a shape to the group
    - getBoundingBox() calculates the minimum axis-aligned bounding rectangle to fit all the shapes.
 The method returns top left and bottom right corners of the box.
 - Your program should read from a file containing multiple shapes (one per line) and return the top-left and bottom-right corners of the bounding box.
 The file can contain any number of shapes.

 ### B2: Recursion
 Instructions:
 - Extend the Figure class with the following:
    - getClosest(Shape location, int n) - returns n closest shapes to the location.
-Make sure Point is a valid Shape.
+Make sure that a Shape can be only x,y coordinates, i.e. a point.
    - In the class, you must implement and use a recursive sorting algorithm of your choice
 - Your program should read from a file containing multiple shapes (one per line) and return 3 closes shapes to the first one.